Where to Eat Hiroshima Ramen: 3 Famous Shops

 BONUS Shop: Rairaitei

-Rairaitei (来頼亭) is a bit out of the way.
-But that’s maybe part of the appeal.
+Rairaitei (来頼亭) is a bit out of the way - but that’s part of the appeal.
 It’s not unwelcoming, but it is a super local shop.
 Think American Werewolf in London.

-However, like all Hiroshima style ramen, it still doesn’t weigh you down.
-If you want a prettier photo at Rairaitei, order the regular ramen.
-It’s only ¥580!
+Still, like all Hiroshima-style ramen, it never weighs you down.
+And if you want a prettier photo at Rairaitei, simply order the regular ramen.

-To conclude, Hiroshima City ramen shops are unsung heros of the ramen world.
-Its unique broth is a beautiful balance of richness and a lighter taste.
-If you’re in Hiroshima City, make sure check to out these shops!
+To wrap up: Hiroshima City’s ramen shops are unsung heroes in the ramen world.
+Their unique broth strikes a beautiful balance - rich yet light.
+If you’re in Hiroshima City, make sure to check out these shops!

 Click here for some Hiroshima Ramen shops open super late!